Luminati-nerd-stuff/PSO-RayTracing/README.md

 1. Grab reshade-shaders.zip above or go get the shaders from their sources.
 Don't forget the key shader requires you go sign up for the dev's Patreon.

-2. Get the DX8to9 DLL from https://github.com/crosire/d3d8to9/releases and put it in the root of the PSOBB directory, overwriting the default.
+2. Get the DX8to9 DLL named "d3d8.dll" from https://github.com/crosire/d3d8to9/releases and put it in the root of the PSOBB directory, overwriting the default.
 Feel free to back anything up at any time.
 We're all adults here.
+This file makes PSOBB DX9, which lets reshade work.

 3. Download the modded version of ReShade that disables the network buffer overflow: https://github.com/Not-Smelly-Garbage/Reshade-Unlocked/releases.
 It's required for this game to bypass the reshade network buffer overflow.
 Install it, targeting online.exe, and using DX9.